Eli-Wit/Computer-Background-Changer/README.md

-#Computer Background Changer
+# Computer Background Changer

 A lightweight Python utility that automatically updates your Windows desktop wallpaper by selecting random images from a folder.
 The script avoids recently used images, supports several common formats, and runs continuously at a configurable interval.

-Features
+**Features**

-Automatically changes your wallpaper on a timed cycle
+1. Automatically changes your wallpaper on a timed cycl

-Randomly selects images from a folder of your choice
+2. Randomly selects images from a folder of your choice

-Avoids repeating wallpapers by tracking recently used images
+3. Avoids repeating wallpapers by tracking recently used images

-Resets history automatically when all images have been used
+4. Resets history automatically when all images have been used

-Supports PNG, JPG, JPEG, and BMP files
+5. Supports PNG, JPG, JPEG, and BMP files

-Runs until you manually stop it
+6. Runs until you manually stop it

-Simple setup and minimal configuration
+7. Simple setup and minimal configuration

-Requirements
+**Requirements**

 Windows operating system
 Python 3.8 or later
 The Pillow library (PIL) must be installed

-Setup
+**Setup**

-Download the script.
+1. Download the script.

-Choose a folder containing your images.
+2. Choose a folder containing your images.

-Either set that folder path inside the script or leave the value blank to be prompted at runtime.
+3. Either set that folder path inside the script or leave the value blank to be prompted at runtime.

-Adjust the wallpaper change interval if desired.
+4. Adjust the wallpaper change interval if desired.
 (Optional) Modify how many recent images the script should remember before allowing repeats.

-How It Works
+**How It Works**

-The script scans the specified folder and collects all supported image files.
+1. The script scans the specified folder and collects all supported image files.

-It filters out images that were used recently.
+2. It filters out images that were used recently.

-It selects one random image from the remaining pool.
+3. It selects one random image from the remaining pool.

-If every image was used recently, the history resets and all images become eligible again.
+4. If every image was used recently, the history resets and all images become eligible again.

-The Windows wallpaper is updated using a system API call.
+5. The Windows wallpaper is updated using a system API call.

-The script waits for the specified interval, then repeats the process.
+6. The script waits for the specified interval, then repeats the process.

-Usage
+**Usage**

 Run the script from a terminal.
 If the folder path was left blank, the script will prompt you for one.
 The wallpaper will begin cycling automatically and will continue until you close the terminal or interrupt execution.

-Customization
+**Customization**
 You can customize:

 The folder where your images are stored